bluesky66-dev/kibana/x-pack/build_chromium/README.md

 There are documents for each OS that will explain how to customize arguments for the build using the `gn` tool.
-Those instructions do not apply for the Kibana Chromium build.
+Those instructions do not apply for the HyperSec Kibana Chromium build.
 Our `build.py` script ensure the correct `args.gn` file gets used for build arguments.

 We have an `args.gn` file per platform: